 6. Keep an eye on your credit score

 As a renter, you should make a habit out of paying your rent as soon as you can.
 While you’re preparing and saving for a down payment, you should also work on your credit score.
-Lenders want to see it above 650 for the best rate.
+If you’re wondering what credit score you need when buying a home, keep in mind that lenders want to see it above 650 for the best rate.
 Pull your report and pinpoint any areas that can be improved upon, such as previously unpaid bills.

 7. Create a vision board